FabienD/docker-stack/README.md

 ### The cli goals

-The cli tool can "manage" multiple docker-compose files (start, stop, restart, ...) from everywhere in your terminal.
+The cli tool can "manage" multiple docker-compose files (start, stop, down, restart and build) from everywhere in your terminal.
 All registered docker-compose files are stored in a configuration file (config.toml), by default in your home directory (~/.config/dctl/config.toml).

 ### Installation